 Dixie National Forest

 Cascade Falls is located near Navajo Lake, and is in fact, a major drainage port for the lake.
-The trail offers amazing view of Zion National Park on a clear day, and all ages and all types of hikers plus dogs will enjoy this area.
+The trail offers amazing view of Zion National Park on a clear day, and all ages and all types of hikers.
+Dogs will enjoy this area!
 The water from the falls is supplied by the lake through an underground lava tube (sink hole).
 The water flows through this for a few miles underground before exiting at the Virgin River Rim.

 Hidden Haven Falls in a popular hike near Parowan, Utah.
 This short hike is perfect for kids and dogs to hike to, especially when it’s hot outside.
 At only 2 miles round-trip, this hike is somewhat shaded and a perfect hike to do if visiting the Brian Head or Cedar Breaks area.
 The flat trail leads to a beautiful waterfall flowing from Benson Creek.